Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A good truck gun needs to be a few things.

-First, it needs to be compact and lightweight.
-Nothing too big and too heavy.
-There are a few guns that even fold basically in half to reduce the overall size.
+First, it needs to be compact and lightweight—nothing too big or too heavy.
+There are a few guns that fold in half to reduce the overall size.

 Maverick 88 with Folded FAB Defense Stock